Calendar of Events

 Where: At The Center

-Join us at the Center for Architecture on April 13 to hear Salvatore Settis discuss his latest book, If Venice Dies!
+Join us at the Center for Architecture to hear Salvatore Settis discuss his latest book, If Venice Dies!

 In If Venice Dies, a fiery blend of history and cultural analysis, Settis argues that “hit-and-run” visitors are turning landmark urban settings into shopping malls and theme parks.
 He warns that Western civilization’s prime achievements face impending ruin from mass tourism and global cultural homogenization.
 This is a passionate plea to secure the soul of Venice, written with consummate authority, wide-ranging erudition and élan.